A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Affected Products

-• ELEX WordPress HelpDesk & Customer Ticketing System (WSDesk) versions ≤ 3.3.2
+• ELEX WordPress HelpDesk & Customer Ticketing System (WSDesk) plugin versions up to and including 3.3.2

 Discovery Timeline